Josel099/React-Note-displaying-App./README.md

-Note displaying webpage

-this is a sample not displaying webpage .
-It is my first  project on react.

-which is done at using  CODESANDBOX .
+# React-Note-displaying-App.
+This is a beginner project created using React.
+The webpage allows the developer to display simple notes which can be shared with others.
+# Features